joaovbs96/OptiX-Path-Tracer/README.md

   - raygen.cu - ray generation program (the main render launch)
   - under ```hitables/```: sphere.cu for the sphere intersection and bounding box codes
   - under ```materials/```: metal/dielectric/lambertian.cu for the three material types
-  - We also have some other headers with device helper functions.
+  - some other headers with device helper functions.

 - The ```OptiX-Path-Tracer/CMakeLists``` scripts sets up the build; in particular, it defines all the cmake rules for compiling the device